Working Hours & Coverage in the Philippines Overview

 The normal hours of work of any employee shall not exceed eight hours a day.
 Hours worked shall include all time during which an employee is required to be on duty or to be at a prescribed workplace and all time during which an employee is suffered or permitted to work.
 Rest periods of short duration during working hours shall be counted as hours worked.

-Subject to such regulations as the Secretary of Labor may prescribe, it shall be the duty of every employer to give his employees not less than 60 minutes time-off for their regular meals.
+It is the duty of every employer to give his employees not less than 60 minutes time-off for their regular meals.
+During day shifts this is usually at 12:00pm.

 Night shift differential

-Every employee shall be paid a night shift differential of not less than 10% of his regular wage for each hour of work performed between ten o'clock in the evening and six o'clock in the morning.
+Every employee shall be paid a night shift differential of not less than 10% of his regular wage for each hour of work performed between 10:00pm and 6:00am.

 Work may be performed beyond eight hours a day provided that the employee is paid for the overtime work, an additional compensation equivalent to his regular wage plus at least 25% thereof.
 Work performed beyond eight hours on a holiday or rest day shall be paid an additional compensation equivalent to the rate of the first eight hours on a holiday or rest day plus at least 30% thereof.